 This post is eligible for a Golden Hello payment of �2,750 for new starters who are external to the Trust.
 This is payable in 3 instalments over a 2 year period.
 This payment is only eligible to new starters who do not already hold a contract of employment with the Trust.
 This post also includes paid enhancements for unsocial hours working during night, weekends and bank holidays.

-This is an exciting opportunity to work within an innovative, dynamic and growing multi-disciplinary Community CAMHS based in Nottingham covering from Arnold to East Bridgford as well as City.
+This is an exciting opportunity to work within an innovative, dynamic and growing multi-disciplinary Community CAMHS with bases in North Nottinghamshire.
 The children & young people who access our services present with a wide range of emotional and mental health difficulties ranging from mild to severe.

 You would be joining an established, supportive and hardworking team who are passionate about improving the outcomes for the children, young people and their families/carers.
 As a Community CAMHS Specialist Mental Health Practitioner you will be an integral member of the multidisciplinary team offering consultation, assessment and evidence-based interventions to children and young people we serve.